Joe Flacco: Cincinnati Bengals

+2025 season

 On October 7, 2025, Flacco, along with a sixth-round pick, was traded to the Cincinnati Bengals in exchange for a fifth-round pick.
-Flacco was immediately inserted into the starting role, replacing Jake Browning after starting quarterback Joe Burrow suffered a turf toe injury early in the season.
+He was immediately inserted into the starting role, replacing Jake Browning after starting quarterback Joe Burrow suffered a turf toe injury early in the season.

-His first start for Cincinnati came versus the Packers on October 12.
+Flacco's first start for Cincinnati came versus the Packers on October 12.
 Having also started against Green Bay a month prior when he was the Browns, Flacco became the seventh quarterback to face the same team twice with two different teams and the first to do it since Jimmy Clausen in 2015.
-In the Bengals' week 7 game against division rival Pittsburgh Steelers, Flacco completed 31-of-47 passes, with 342 passing yards and 3 touchdown passes, winning his first home game in Cincinnati.
-In Cincinnati's week nine game against the Chicago Bears, Flacco would throw for a career high 470 passing yards, 4 touchdowns (two to wide receiver Tee Higgins) and 2 interceptions in a 47–42 loss; it was his first 400-yard passing game as a quarterback.
+During Week 7 against division rival Pittsburgh Steelers, Flacco completed 31-of-47 passes for 342 yards and three touchdowns, winning his first home game in Cincinnati.
+Two weeks later against the Chicago Bears, Flacco threw for a career high 470 passing yards, four touchdowns (two to wide receiver Tee Higgins), and two interceptions in the 47–42 loss; it was his first career 400-yard passing game.
+Due to changes to the roster of the 2026 Pro Bowl Games, Flacco was selected to the Pro Bowl for the first time in his career as an injury replacement for Buffalo Bills quarterback Josh Allen.

+2026 season

+On March 24, 2026, Flacco re-signed with the Bengals on a one-year, $6 million contract.